 WHAT YOU SHOULD KNOW:

-Most lung cancer starts in the cells that line the airways of the lungs.
+Lung cancer is a cancer that generally starts in the cells that line the airways of the lungs.
 The 2 basic types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).

 AFTER YOU LEAVE:

 You will need to see your oncologist for ongoing treatment.
 Write down your questions so you remember to ask them during your visits.

 You may be given oxygen through a mask or nasal cannula to help you breathe easier.
 Do not smoke or let anyone else smoke in the same room while your oxygen is on.
 This may cause a fire.

 - Rest as needed.
 Return to activities slowly, and do more as you feel stronger.
 You may have trouble breathing when you are lying down.
 Use foam wedges or elevate the head of your bed.
 This may help you breathe easier while you are resting or sleeping.
 Use a device that will tilt your whole body, or bend your body at the waist.
 The device should not bend your body at the upper back or neck.

 - Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 Drink extra liquids to prevent dehydration.
 You will also need to drink extra liquids if you are vomiting or have diarrhea from cancer treatments.